shadjiu/strapi-leaflet-geoman/README.md

 ## 🔧 Installation

-You just need to install the `strapi-google-maps` package via npm, at the root of your strapi project.
+You just need to install the `strapi-leaflet-geoman` package via npm, at the root of your strapi project.

 ```bash
 npm i strapi-leaflet-geoman